Dr Jose Estevez

 Due to their personal nature, no results will be discussed over the phone (with exception of INR results for patients on anticoagulants).
 Patients are requested to make a follow up appointment with their doctor.

-Patients are offered enrollment in clinical systems for specific illnesses e.g. diabetes, asthma etc. all patients will be recalled to discuss any abnormal results.
+Patients are offered enrolment in clinical systems for specific illnesses e.g. diabetes, asthma etc. all patients will be recalled to discuss any abnormal results.
 However, it is the responsibility of the patient to give correct and current contact details.

 All patients are required to have an appointment to renew prescriptions.